elenatheodora/SmileyFaceApp/README.md

 # SmileyFaceApp
-An iOS Swift app that simply draws a smiley face
+An iOS Swift app that draws a smiley face, and allows the user to use pan gestures to adjust its smile and pinch gestures to adjust its size.